smallDazza/T1A3_Terminal_Application/README.md

 ***Save A Delivery Receipt***
 ***Description:*** - This feature will find a delivery ticket number entered by the user, then display the delivery job details of this ticket and ask the user if thay would like to save a receipt of this delivery job.
 If 'No' = then returns to the main menu.
 If 'Yes', it will save all of the details displayed of this delivery job to a text file to the 'delivery_receipts' folder.

-***Logic*** - The delivery_receipt.py file will import 2 Python packages:
+***Logic*** - The delivery_receipt.py file will import the following Python packages:
+1. emoji package.
+2. colorama package.
+3. prettytable package
-1. json module using the load function = to read a json file.
+4. json module using the load function = to read a json file.
-2. os module using the join & makedirs functions = to join the txt file path components & check the folder location exists.
+5. os module using the join & makedirs functions = to join the txt file path components & check the folder location exists.
 The del_receipt function will ask for a ticket number, then search & find this numbered json file located in the delivery_jobs folder.
 The individual values of this json ticket number will be then saved into variables and displayed to the user.

 The user will be asked to save a delivery receipt or not.
 If No = returns to main menu.
 If Yes = saves all the string variables to a text file located in the delivery_receipts folder.